Royal Rumble (2012): Background

-The event was held at the Scottrade Center in St. Louis, Missouri.
+The 25th annual Royal Rumble event was held at the Scottrade Center in St. Louis, Missouri.

-The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by WWE since 1988—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-The concept of the event is based on the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2012 event was the 25th event in the Royal Rumble chronology and was scheduled to be held on January 29, 2012, at the Scottrade Center in St. Louis, Missouri.
-Tickets went on sale on December 10 through Ticketmaster.
-It was the first Royal Rumble held since the end of the first brand split in August 2011.
+The Royal Rumble is an annual professional wrestling event, produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+The 25th Royal Rumble event was scheduled to be held on January 29, 2012, at the Scottrade Center in St. Louis, Missouri.
+Tickets went on sale on December 10, 2011, through Ticketmaster.

-The Royal Rumble match generally features 30 wrestlers.
-The 2011 event broke tradition and had 40 participants, but 2012 returned to 30.
-The winner of the match traditionally earns a world championship match at that year's WrestleMania.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
 For 2012, the winner could choose to challenge for either the WWE Championship or World Heavyweight Championship at WrestleMania XXVIII.
+While the prior year's event had featured 40 participants in the match, the 2012 event reduced it back to its traditional 30 participants.

+This was the first Royal Rumble event to be held following the end of the first brand extension in August 2011.
+This was also the first Royal Rumble event held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April 2011, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.